AnjaliSajeevan/MarketPlacePortal/README.md

 - Tomcat

 ## Programming Language
-- Java SE
+- Java
+- HTML
+- CSS
+- JavaScript
+- SQL

 ## Development Tools
 - Netbeans IDE

-## FrameWork
-- SpringMVC

 ## Roles and Tasks Performed
 There are two user roles in this project: